Svilen-Stefanov/Data-Stream-Processing/README.md

 sudo ./setup.sh
 ```
 Here you will be asked to provide the root user password previously created.
-After running this command, only the appropriate database is created but not the tables.
+After running this command, the appropriate database is created together with the tables.
-Creating tables in the database, populating them and filling Kafka will be explained in the next chapter.
+Creating tables in the database, populating them and filling Kafka will be
+explained more in details in the next chapter.

 To verify this whole process went correctly run the following commands:
 ```